scriptin/node-timing-attack/README.md

 ## Limitations of this research

-Benchmarking methods I've used are based on `process.hrtime()` method in Node.js v14.
+Benchmarking methods I've used are based on the `process.hrtime()` method in Node.js v14.
 The algorithm of running the benchmarks does not account for all important factors, but is sufficient for a simple demonstration.

 More sophisticated time measurement techniques could exist which would potentially allow me to perform a successful